 The dataset appeared in the public domain in December 2015.
 Purposely we ask the users to fill in a form with some rudimentary information that we use to analyse how useful the data have been for the broad community prior to downloading the data.
 Our initial goal was to introduce the problem of phenotyping to mainstream computer vision.
 The analysis below draws from the data from this form.

 Fig. 1.
-Exponential growth in downloads (requests double every 6 months).
+Close to exponential growth in downloads in the first three years (requests double every 12 months).

 Fig. 2.
 Are we expanding beyond specialists that are familiar with plant phenotyping?
 Clearly yes.
-More than 60% of requests come from people that are not experts in the area.
+More than 60% of requests come from people that are not experts in the area (as of June 2018, please see figure for current numbers).

 Fig. 3.
 Are users experts or also students?
-Almost 60% of the users identify themselves as students.
+Almost 60% of the users identify themselves as students (as of June 2018, please see figure for current numbers).

 Referring to Figures 1 to 3, some of the facts we can see: